tildebyte/ChucK-plugin-for-ST3/README.md

 #### Iternotate
-`iternotate.py`: despite the awkward name this saves you from writing out full for-loops, Write the shorthand and press the keyboard shortcut and watch it expand into the full ChucK for-loop
+`iternotate.py`: despite the awkward name this saves you from writing out full for-loops, Write the shorthand and press the keyboard shortcut and watch it expand.

 - `i..n` (where , `i` is your chosen iteration variable _name_, and `n` is a number)
 - `i..some_array`